zalacop/zalacop/README.md

 I finished my Frontend Development studies at Noroff in June.
 I just completed the beginner TypeScript course on Coursera and will continue with the advance course.

-- 🔭 I’m currently learinging TypeScript in my free time.
+- 🔭 I’m currently learinging about designing an open API in my free time.
 - 🤔 I’m actively seeking an internship or job opportunity.
 - ⚡ Fun fact: in my free time I love to bake, play board games and go climbing.